raspberrypi/style-guide/style-guide.md

 *   games console.
 Not "game console", which is the US usage: British usage is "games".
 See also maths/math.
 *   Gb – gigabit.
 No space between the number and Gb.
 *   GB – gigabyte.
 No space between the number and GB. *You'll need an 8GB SD card.*
-*   Gbps — gigabits per second.
-No space between number and Gbps.
+*   Gb/s — gigabits per second.
+No space between number and Gb/s.
-*   GBps — gigabytes per second.
-No space between number and GBps.
+*   GB/s — gigabytes per second.
+No space between number and GB/s.
 *   Generation X – not Generation Xer
 *   Generation Y – this used to be the term of art.
 Since this style guide was conceived the term *millennials* has been coined and is now dominant in the culture.
 Feel free to use it.
 *   Generation Z – *zoomers* seems to be gaining currency.
 This one's in a state of flux; let's keep an eye on it.